 Managing this increasing complexity will demand investment in expertise.
-Find out in these industry case studies how Orange Business Services can help your enterprise.
+Find out in these industry case studies how Orange Business can help your enterprise.
 And visit our digital consultancy pages for more information.

 Jon Evans is a highly experienced technology journalist and editor.
 He has been writing for a living since 1994.
 These days you might read his daily regular Computerworld AppleHolic and opinion columns.
 Jon is also technology editor for men's interest magazine, Calibre Quarterly, and news editor for MacFormat magazine, which is the biggest UK Mac title.
 He's really interested in the impact of technology on the creative spark at the heart of the human experience.
 In 2010 he won an American Society of Business Publication Editors (Azbee) Award for his work at Computerworld.